- What is The Role of Data Analytics?

-Now that you have an idea of where to begin, let’s talk about how to begin with data analytics projects.
-As mentioned in this article, we have listed some data analytics project ideas that are suitable for beginners as well as intermediate and advanced data analysts.
+Now that you have an idea of where to begin, let’s talk about how, to begin with, data analytics projects.
+As mentioned in this article, we have listed some data analytics project ideas that are suitable for beginners, intermediate and advanced data analysts.
 Before diving into these data analytics project ideas, let’s first take a look at what data analytics actually is.

 Data has been the talk of the town for ages and it has become the new currency for organizations across different domains and sectors.
 Almost every strategic decision we make today is based on data.
 No matter what type of data is generated, whether from large-scale enterprises or an individual, it is imperative to analyze every aspect of data to draw crucial insights that can be used to improve the overall efficiency of a business or a system.
 The question is, how do we do it?
 Ultimately, that’s what data analytics is all about.